dell-zhang/zmusic_code/README.md

   The data files users.csv and words.csv
-  have been cleaned and encoded manually using Unix tools (cat, cut, split, grep, sort, wc,...) and a text editor (search, replace,...).
+  have been cleaned and encoded manually using Unix tools (cat, cut, split, grep, sort, wc, ...) and a text editor (search, replace, ...).

 * ./data/*.txt